 Before you consider purchasing a home for your student to live in, ask yourself one fundamental question: would I want my child and their friends to live beside me?
 If you can answer this affirmatively, then take the next step toward making this happen.
-But if you can’t honestly say that, because you might envision multiple cars, noise, late-night guests, less-than-kept property, etc., all of which would devalue your home (not house, but home) and detract from your neighborhood, then pursue more suitable options.
+But if you can’t honestly say that, because you might envision multiple cars, noise, late-night guests, less-than-kept property, etc., all of which would devalue your home (not house, but home) and detract from your neighborhood, then please pursue more suitable options.

-I recently had a conversation with a former homeowner from a street adjacent to campus.
-He informed me that he sold his home because of Calvin College students.
+I recall a conversation with a former homeowner from a street adjacent to campus.
+He informed me that he sold his home because of Calvin University students.
 I was dismayed to learn this.
 He was quick to say that they were “nice” students, but the multiple cars on the street, the frequent visitors at all hours of the night, the students who walked through his yard to get to campus, not to mention the growing number of homes in the immediate area of Calvin’s campus that are being purchased as rental properties for (most likely anyway, Calvin) students, all led to his frustration and concern and eventual move from the neighborhood.
 As he looked at the future, I am sure he envisioned his property value going down and the headaches going up.
-I felt badly for him, as well as for the impression our “nice” students who are increasingly renting homes in the area, has made on him.
+I felt badly for him, as well as for the impression our “nice” students who are increasingly renting homes in the area made on him.
 And I am told there are others who feel as this disgruntled former neighbor does.